Edward T. Reilly

-Edward T. Reilly was elected the 17th President and Chief Executive Officer of the American Management Association International in June 2001.
+Edward T. Reilly has been the 17th President and Chief Executive Officer of the American Management Association, International since June 2001.
 AMA (amanet.org) is the world’s leading not-for-profit, membership-based management development, research and publishing organization.
 Each year, AMA directly interacts with over 100,000 managers and executives in the United States and around the world, through its renowned management education seminar programs and conferences.
 It publishes many newsletters, research papers and a quarterly management journal.
 Through its publishing arm, AMACOM, it publishes over 50 books per year and is allied with publishers in over 25 countries.
 AMA produces hundreds of webcasts and podcasts that reach over a quarter million managers around the world each year.

 AMA is the parent company of Management Centre Europe (MCE.be), a leading pan-European business management education institution for middle and senior executives.
 Management Centre Europe has been located in Brussels for 40 years.
 AMA also maintains operations in Canada, Mexico, and China, with affiliated organizations in Japan, Turkey, India, the Kingdom of Saudi Arabia, Singapore, Malaysia, Thailand, Korea and Australia.
 AMA’s organizations are distinguished by the quality of their faculty of global business practitioners, the practical action-oriented focus of their learning programs, and the dynamic, interactive nature of their courses.